Kuraiyume/Fcknet/README.md

 - Python 3: Ensure that Python 3 is installed on your system.
 - Scapy: Ensure you have Scapy library installed because Scapy is the root core of this tool. (pip3 install scapy)

+## Disclaimer
+- Use this tool responsibly and only on networks you have permission to test.
+Unauthorized use of this tool can lead to legal consequences.

+## License
+- This project is licensed under the GNU General Public License.

+## Author
+- Kuraiyume (A1SBERG)